camgunz/pysylva/doc/src/interfaces.md

 <!-- [NOTE] A good example in favor of interfaces are streams -->

-Finally, bear in mind that Sylva's implementation of interfaces requires dereferencing, and that the very concept of interfaces necessitates function call overhead--after all interfaces are simply additional functions, so you must call those functions in order to take advantage of the interface.
+Finally, bear in mind the tradeoffs of interfaces and variants.
+Sylva's implementation of interfaces requires dereferencing, and the very concept of interfaces necessitates function call overhead--after all interfaces are simply additional functions, so you must call those functions in order to take advantage of the interface.
+Sylva's implementation of variants requires additional information in data structures, and in general uses more memory than necessary to represent every possible variant.